medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 ##### CorrelationInformation -

-Reliable messaging uses the SBDH's CorrelationInformation to tie the original SBDH and the EHMI EnvelopeReceipt together.
+Reliable messaging uses the SBDH's CorrelationInformation to tie the original ehmiSbdhand the EHMI EnvelopeReceipt together.
 The RequestingDocument InstanceIdentifier is specifically used here.

 <!-- br -->